svj-aventador/xrpl-dev-portal/content/tutorials/get-started/get-started-with-the-rippled-api.md

 ## WebSocket API

-If you are looking to try out some methods on the SGY Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](websocket-api-tool.html).
+If you are looking to try out some methods on the RCP Ledger, you can skip writing your own WebSocket code and go straight to using the API at the [Ripple WebSocket API Tool](websocket-api-tool.html).
 Later on, when you want to connect to your own `singularityd` server, you can [build your own client in the browser](monitor-incoming-payments-with-websocket.html) or [in Node.js](https://www.npmjs.com/package/ws).

 Example WebSocket API request: